Schedivy Pictures Inc./DigitalVision via Getty Images

-If you have a few slabs of red meat in the fridge but haven’t gotten around to making a pot of stew or juicy steaks, you might want to take a look to see if they’re still OK to use.
+If you have a few slabs of red meat in the fridge but haven’t gotten around to making a pot of stew or grilling juicy steaks, you might want to take a look to see if they’re still good to use.
 And don’t be alarmed if you see discoloration alone, as that can happen with refrigerated meats.
 But if in addition to the color change, you smell an off odor and find the meat to be sticky or slimy to the touch, it’s time to toss.
 Here’s how long other meats and foods last in the fridge and freezer.

 You should always buy whole, unpeeled bulbs of garlic — not only do they taste fresher but they also last longer.
 (If you buy pre-prepped garlic because you hate taking the skins off, try this genius hack that chefs use to peel them.)
 To tell if your garlic has gone bad, look for dark spots, signs of rot, or patches of green growth.
 You can also squeeze the garlic and if it feels too soft, it should be thrown away.

-The rules for takeout are similar to the rules for most home-cooked leftovers.
+The rules for your takeout favorites are similar to the rules for most home-cooked leftovers.
 Make sure the food isn’t left at room temperature for more than two hours.
 After that, the food is usually still good for around three days.
-Just watch out for signs of spoilage — mold, an odor or a slimy film.
+Just watch out for common signs of spoilage — mold, an odor or a slimy film.